 Michael J. Palmer

 is based in Brooklyn, New York.
 After cutting his teeth as first assistant editor on Martin Scorsese’s Emmy®-winning GEORGE HARRISON: LIVING IN THE MATERIAL WORLD, Michael was one of three editors on HISTORY OF THE EAGLES, a two-part chronicle of the legendary rock band directed by Alison Ellwood and produced by Oscar® winner Alex Gibney.
 He returned to work with Scorsese and his longtime documentary collaborator David Tedeschi -- this time as editor -- on THE 50 YEAR ARGUMENT, a profile of The New York Review of Books and its pantheon of superstar contributors.
-In addition to celebrating the World Premiere of THE SEVENTH FIRE at the 2015 Berlinale, Michael also just finished editing the Gibney-directed feature doc STEVE JOBS: MAN IN THE MACHINE, which premiered at 2015 SXSW and will be released by Magnolia Pictures and CNN.
+In addition to celebrating the World Premiere of THE SEVENTH FIRE at the 2015 Berlinale, Michael also edited the Gibney-directed feature doc STEVE JOBS: MAN IN THE MACHINE, which premiered at 2015 SXSW and was released by Magnolia Pictures and CNN.

 is an award-winning composer, pianist, and producer.
 His music was most recently featured in Natalie Portman’s directorial debut feature film, A TALE OF LOVE AND DARKNESS, which premiered at the Cannes Film Festival.
 Other highlights include his work on director Steve McQueen’s Oscar-winning film 12 YEARS A SLAVE, for which he composed and arranged the on-camera music including the featured violin performances, spiritual songs, work songs, and dances.
 His work on 12 YEARS A SLAVE was widely acclaimed, including being recognized by Variety, which named the 12 YEARS A SLAVE soundtrack among its “Top 10” of 2013.
 Britell’s work and projects have been featured in publications including the Wall Street Journal, the New York Times, New York Magazine, and Vogue, which called him among “the most talented young artists at work.”
-He is currently scoring THE BIG SHORT directed by Adam McKay.
+He recently scored THE BIG SHORT directed by Adam McKay.